JaswanthRemiel/gitsush/README.md

-# 🎉 GitSush - The Sushi Chef for Your Git Repos 🍣
+# GitSush - The Sushi Chef for Your Git Repos 🍣

 Tired of typing `git add`, `git commit`, `git push` like a peasant?
-Let `gshh` handle your Git workflow like a sushi chef—fast, precise, and deliciously efficient!
+Let `gshh` handle your Git workflow like a sushi chef level fast, precise, and deliciously efficient!

-## 🚀 Installation
+## Installation
 Get your Git sushi roll ready with:

 ```bash
 npm install -g gitsush
 ```
-(Yes, it's `gitsush` but the command is `gshh`—because typing extra letters is so 2010.)
+(Yes, it's `gitsush` but the command is `gshh` because typing extra letters is so 2010.)

-## 🍣 Usage
+## Usage

 ### Basic Roll (Commit & Push Everything)
 ```bash